ludmilka-k/goose-track-app/README.md

 # Goose Track.
-Frontend project
+Frontend part.

 - It is the task manager with personal to-do list.
 - The project implements the possibility of user authorization and authentication.